cjoudrey/md2medium/README.md

 **Metadata extraction**

-By embedding [YAML](http://yaml.org/) metadata at the top of a markdown file, extra information can be sent to Medium.
+By embedding [YAML](http://yaml.org/) metadata at the top of a Markdown file, extra information can be sent to Medium.

 For now, only tags can be specified in this format.